 5. Finally; relax, be calm, you’ve got this.
 Take a deep breath and walk into that Spanish Oral as if you are Enrique Iglesias or Penelope Cruz.
 Keep your cool, there is nothing stopping you!

-THESE REVISION TIPS WERE BROUGHT TO YOU BY CATRIN HARRIS.
-SHE IS A SPANISH, ENGLISH, FRENCH AND HISTORY TUToR WITH US AT LOVE LEARNING.
+THESE REVISION TIPS WERE BROUGHT TO YOU BY CATRIN H. SHE IS A SPANISH, ENGLISH, FRENCH AND HISTORY TUToR WITH US AT LOVE LEARNING.